-I recently did a write up of three of the best climbing destinations in Northern Ecuador (ie: close to Quito).
+I recently did a write up of some of the best climbing in Ecuador.
 I have received a surprising amount of interest in terms to Ecuadorian climbing.
 I think that a lot of this comes from the general lack of information available online, combined with the overall air of ambiguity which surrounds the country.

 So because of this, I have started to fill in a bit more of the missing information about this country’s climbing.
 This article is going to focus on one of Ecuador’s top destinations: La Chorrera de San Juan, or just “San Juan”.

 Located only about 40 minutes from the city of Riobamba, San Juan provides a good assortment of about 100 routes at various grades from V+ all the way up to 8c+, with everything in between.

 One of the more unique aspects of climbing here is the location.
 The altitude is around 3550m (11,650ft), and offers incredible views of nearby Chimborazo, Ecuador’s tallest mountain (6268m), and the the highest point on earth (yes, I’m serious).

 As you might imagine, the weather here is intense.
 Storms are commonplace year-round, and it gets very cold at night.
 All this makes for a nice adventure if you ask me!

 San Juan is located high in the Andes Mountains, in Ecuador’s Chimborazo Province.
 As I mentioned before, the closest major city is Riobamba, so you’ll want to head there first.